xuantong-bot/FED_S10267129G_XuanTong_Assg1_website/README.md

 ### Media
 * Product images for scrunchies were taken by me.
+* Logo was made using canva by me.
 * Icons used in the website are from Font Awesome.
 * Images for keychains and bouquets were sourced from online:
   * flower-power (keychain): https://images.app.goo.gl/fCpdYz5V8ssgk6PTA